NinjaPerson24119/NinjaPerson24119/README.md

 I'm Nicholas, a software developer with experience in robotics and SaaS products.

+On a sunny day, you can find me reading a book with some ☕, or developing the latest project I've dreamed up (also with ☕).
+In fact, you'll probably find me with coffee most of the time 😁.

 On a cold day, it's all the same except it's cold outside. ❄️⛄

+Sometimes I like to just shake things up and pick something new.
+Like the time I was on a cheerleading team for a year. 💪

 Check out my portfolio at (soon TM) [nicholaswengel.com](https://nicholaswengel.com)!
 The [code is here](https://github.com/NinjaPerson24119/PortfolioWebsite).
 It's built with React and Vite.

-On a sunny day, you can find me reading a book with some ☕, or developing the latest project I've dreamed up (also with ☕).
-In fact, you'll probably find me with coffee most of the time 😁.

 ## Here's some of my projects:
 - [Finance Aggregator](https://github.com/NinjaPerson24119/FinanceAggregator) aggregates financial data from multiple sources.
 Can't handle the hassle of standardizing the 😠 umpteen 😠 CSV formats your banks use?
 This tool might be for you!